elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Created seamless flow from title to trust indicators within single yellow section ✓ Maintained proper spacing and visual hierarchy while unifying the design

+✓ COMPLETED pricing structure update with unified features (July 26, 2025) ✓ Updated pricing to $29 (Starter), $49 (Professional), $89 (Enterprise) per month
+✓ All plans now show identical comprehensive feature set differentiated only by users and invoices ✓ Starter: Up to 3 users & 100 invoices/month with all features included ✓ Professional: Up to 10 users & 500 invoices/month with all features included ✓ Enterprise: Up to 50 users & unlimited invoices/month with all features included ✓ Applied customer-first philosophy ensuring everyone gets access to complete business suite ✓ Updated server-side subscription plans with new pricing and feature structure ✓ Enhanced subscribe page descriptions to reflect usage-based differentiation approach

 ✓ COMPLETED trial page complete redesign with stunning modern design (July 26, 2025) ✓ Created beautiful animated hero section with gradient backgrounds and professional typography ✓ Enhanced navigation with BusinessFlow Pro logo, mobile menu, and language selector